CmdrNorthpaw/Patch-Notes/Runescape/Patch-Notes-(02-March-2020).md

   * A tutorial pop-up to teach default interaction now appears after character creation if the player doesn't move from the starting coordinate for a while after arrival on the mainland.
   * A two-step tutorial pop-up to teach camera zoom and rotation controls now appears after the default interaction popup, or after the player's first conversation with Turael during the First Time User Experience
     * as long as these controls haven't previously been taught or have otherwise been cancelled.
-The Click/Tap to Continue button now flashes in the player's first mainland conversation, instead of just the first conversation with the RuneScape Guide on Tutorial Island.
+  * The Click/Tap to Continue button now flashes in the player's first mainland conversation, instead of just the first conversation with the RuneScape Guide on Tutorial Island.
-The Loot All button is now highlighted the first time the player picks up multiple items with area loot.
+  * The Loot All button is now highlighted the first time the player picks up multiple items with area loot.
-A brief tutorial for the Loot window and the Backpack now appears when first picking up an item, if guidance system hints are enabled.
+  * A brief tutorial for the Loot window and the Backpack now appears when first picking up an item, if guidance system hints are enabled.
-Levelling up is now introduced the first time a new player gains a level in any skill, if guidance system hints are enabled.
+  * Levelling up is now introduced the first time a new player gains a level in any skill, if guidance system hints are enabled.
-Moving via the Minimap is now introduced when the player starts being directed away from the Burthorpe lodestone, if this wasn't taught on Tutorial Island.
+  * Moving via the Minimap is now introduced when the player starts being directed away from the Burthorpe lodestone, if this wasn't taught on Tutorial Island.
-New players on the Burthorpe First Time User Experience that leave the Burthorpe & Taverley area are now informed of the lodestone network, so they know how to return to a safe hub.
+  * New players on the Burthorpe First Time User Experience that leave the Burthorpe & Taverley area are now informed of the lodestone network, so they know how to return to a safe hub.
-The tutorial pop-up that previously only occurred when starting the Blood Pact quest now occurs when starting your first quest.
+  * The tutorial pop-up that previously only occurred when starting the Blood Pact quest now occurs when starting your first quest.
-A "Tell me about the skills menu" dialogue option has been added to all skill tutors.
+  * A "Tell me about the skills menu" dialogue option has been added to all skill tutors.
-A list of repeatable tutorials is now available from Turael, Major Mary Rancour and the Lumbridge Sage.
-This includes several topics salvaged from Tutorial Island, such as the Financial Advisor's introduction to the economy, and the Quest Guide's introduction to the quest list.
+  * A list of repeatable tutorials is now available from Turael, Major Mary Rancour and the Lumbridge Sage.
+    * This includes several topics salvaged from Tutorial Island, such as the Financial Advisor's introduction to the economy, and the Quest Guide's introduction to the quest list.

-Diango
+Diango:

 Diango and his store have undergone some further work this week.
 'Skill Sets' are now displayed while hovering over the skill tab in the Diango interface.